Do YouTubers Get Paid if I Skip Ads?

 In 2020, for example, its subscriber count went from 18 million to nearly 30 million.
 While not a main source of revenue for many YouTubers, YouTube Premium can still provide a healthy side hustle income for most content creators.

-Fortunately, there are a bunch of other ways to make money on Youtube, so YouTube Premium will be another tool in your monetization arsenal.
+Fortunately, there are a bunch of other ways to earn money on Youtube, so YouTube Premium will be another tool in your monetization arsenal.

 Learn more about this in our post about how long does it take to make money on YouTube.